 There are many pitfalls an employee may encounter when bringing a claim stemming from a hostile work environment.
 The attorneys within the “Employment Law Group” at Hall Ansley specialize in handling all types of hostile work environment cases from inception through trial.

-Contact us today.
+Call us at 417-429-1372 or contact us by email for a free consultation.
 We will be happy to discuss the situation with you and answer any questions you may have.
 There is no fee for the call or the consultation, and our firm does not typically collect fees on these types of cases unless our client is successful.